 Worship in School and Church

 Assemblies take place in the school hall on Monday, Wednesday and Thursday mornings before lessons.
-There is a hymn practice for all children on Tuesdays.
+There is Singing Worship for all children on Tuesdays.
 On Fridays we celebrate children's achievements in a special assembly to which we invite parents and carers.

 Year 6 children are given the opportunity to attend confirmation classes prior to being confirmed.
 Confirmation classes are offered to children when they enter Year 6.

 Sunday services are held at the following times:

 Said Communion: Sunday at 8.30 a.m. until 9.30 a.m.